eclipse-cyclonedds/cyclonedds/docs/manual/config/ddsi_concepts.rst

 via the discovery protocols.
 By default, each DDSI participant has a unique address on the network in the form of its own UDP/IP socket with a unique port number.

-Any data reader or data writer created by a DCPS domain participant is mirrored in DDSI as a DDSI reader or writer.
+Any data reader or DataWriter created by a DCPS domain participant is mirrored in DDSI as a DDSI reader or writer.
 In this translation, some of the structure of the DCPS domain is obscured because the standardized parts of DDSI have no knowledge of DCPS Subscribers and Publishers.
-Instead, each DDSI reader is the combination of the corresponding DCPS data reader and the DCPS subscriber it belongs to; similarly, each DDSI writer is a combination of the corresponding DCPS data writer and DCPS publisher.
+Instead, each DDSI reader is the combination of the corresponding DCPS data reader and the DCPS subscriber it belongs to; similarly, each DDSI writer is a combination of the corresponding DCPS DataWriter and DCPS publisher.
-This corresponds to the way the standardized DCPS built-in topics describe the DCPS data readers and data writers, as there are no standardized built-in topics for describing the DCPS subscribers and publishers either.
+This corresponds to the way the standardized DCPS built-in topics describe the DCPS data readers and DataWriters, as there are no standardized built-in topics for describing the DCPS subscribers and publishers either.
 Implementations can (and do) offer additional built-in topics for describing these entities and include them in the discovery, but these are non-standard extensions.